I Wrote a Book! “Bright Spots & Landmines” is Coming Soon

 Reflections on Adam’s Corner and Hopes for Bright Spots & Landmines

 When I started writing this column in 2013, I wasn’t sure if anyone would read it.
 My goal was to write highly actionable articles sharing useful diabetes tips, discoveries, and experiments.
 Learning is one of my favorite things to do in life, and this column felt like a neat channel to share my findings.
 But was my experience even relevant to others?
 Could these articles even make a difference?

 To my complete surprise, over 600,000 people have read Adam’s Corner to date, and I’ve received hundreds of emails and comments sharing gratitude and kindness.
 Each one brightens my day and reminds me that actionable, practical, honest diabetes tips are still desperately needed.

 Writing for diaTribe has been the most gratifying project of my life, and I’m excited to expand that work in a big way with Bright Spots & Landmines.
 Our diaTribe.org founder Kelly Close encouraged me to write this book over a year ago, and without her support and confidence, it would not exist.
 I’m honored to have her foreword in the first few pages!

-In the meantime, sign up at diaTribe.org/bookgiveaway and consider sharing this link on social media.
-Your support will help with this book’s only goal: spreading content that helps people with diabetes dramatically improve their lives.
+Head over to diaTribe.org/BrightSpots to get the book once it launches, and consider sharing this link on social media.
+It will help with our only goal: sharing content that helps people with diabetes dramatically improve their lives.

 very best wishes,